LinqiLu-web/LinqiLu-web.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Lu’s research is highly interdisciplinary, bridging communication, computer science, and psychology.
-She focuses on multimodal framing, emerging AI technologies, and the critical role of communication in advancing public health, social justice, and public safety.